 Pre-heat oven to 350 degrees.
 Cream together shortening and sugar.
 Add eggs, bananas, fresh lemon juice, flour, baking powder, salt, chopped walnuts.
 Mix well.

+Makes one large loaf.
 Butter and then flour a bread pan.
 Fill pan with banana goodness.
 Top with streusel.

 - 1/2 stick cold butter cut into small pieces